freecloudio/icons/README.md

 ## You get

-- An `icons.ts` file, which is automatically generated from the `icons.txt` list.
+- An `icons.js` file, which is automatically generated from the `icons.txt` list.
 - Joy 🎉

 ## What you need to do